etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

 - *Italic*.
 Use it when quoting a piece of a text from another source, a piece of text in another language or to give an example, such as sample text to be typed in a text field.

-- backticks ` `.
+- backticks ` `` `.
 Use them for paths both in functional and technical documentation.
-For menu navigation (for example starting a new document) bold the whole thing and use > to separate the menu items.
+To guide menu navigation, use backsticks for each item and > to separate the menu items.

 For example: